grace-notes/website/contents/topics/life-of-christ.md

 independent expression of His divine character.
 This moment was somewhat akin to taking a military oath.

-· The earthly transfer of authority took place at Christ’s baptism.
+&bull; The earthly transfer of authority took place at Christ’s baptism.

 (d) The term ‘the Son of Man’ describes here Christ’s’ relationship to the first man, Adam.

-· Adam was the ruler of this world, but gave over his authority to Satan when he sinned.
+&bull; Adam was the ruler of this world, but gave over his authority to Satan when he sinned.

-· So the millennial authority of Christ as King of kings and Lord of Lords corresponds exactly to this.
+&bull; So the millennial authority of Christ as King of kings and Lord of Lords corresponds exactly to this.

-· This is Messianic authority that concentrates on the ruling but not atoning aspect of Jesus Christ.
+&bull; This is Messianic authority that concentrates on the ruling but not atoning aspect of Jesus Christ.

-· Christ as the last Adam would certainly atone for the sins of the world, begun with Adam, but the concentration is still on authority.
+&bull; Christ as the last Adam would certainly atone for the sins of the world, begun with Adam, but the concentration is still on authority.

-· Although some would complain that the two are inseparable, Christ does that very thing here.
+&bull; Although some would complain that the two are inseparable, Christ does that very thing here.

 (5) Now Christ has separated His role as the King of kings and Lord of